 GeophysicalEquipmentRental.com is here to supply geophysical equipment and/or dependable assistance.
 In addition, we sell equipment, train customers, provide limited repairs, and troubleshoot problems.
 Few others offer exclusive access to credible and experienced personnel.
-The founder started conducting geophysical surveys in the early eighties and continues to provide geophysical services today; for example, EPA investigations, real estate transactions, groundwater studies, underground storage tanks, power and transmission line facilities, mining, agriculture, and private cable, pipe, and facility locating.
+The founder started conducting geophysical surveys in the early eighties and the company continues to provide geophysical services today; for example, EPA investigations, real estate transactions, groundwater studies, underground storage tanks, power and transmission line facilities, mining, agriculture, and private cable, pipe, and facility locating.

 Our goal is to offer a great user experience by responding quickly, minimizing confusion or frustration, offering good prices, and delivering quality rental equipment.